A Minimal Agent for Automated Theorem Proving: Related work

+Among open-source models, Hilbert prover \cite{hilbertprover} is currently leading the PutnamBench Leaderboard \cite{PutnamBenchLeaderboard}, with roughly 45.9\% pass@1 and 70\% pass@1840 success rate.
+Hilbert combines informal reasoning, theorem retrieval, specialized Lean proof generation, and verifier feedback in a recursive proof-construction loop.
+When direct proof generation fails, it produces a verified proof sketch and extracts its intermediate subgoals to be proven independently.
+Unresolved subgoals are recursively decomposed until a complete proof can be assembled.

-Finally, Seed Prover V1.5 \cite{bytedance-seedprover1.5} integrates most of the aforementioned techniques into one system: iterative refinement, structured compiler feedback, library search, lemma decomposition, draft-sketch-prove approach \cite{jiang2023-draftsketchproveguiding}, complex context management, and even a geometry-solving engine.
+Seed Prover V1.5 \cite{bytedance-seedprover1.5} integrates most of the aforementioned techniques into one system: iterative refinement, structured compiler feedback, library search, lemma decomposition, draft-sketch-prove approach \cite{jiang2023-draftsketchproveguiding}, complex context management, and even a geometry-solving engine.
 It achieves excellent performance on PutnamBench and FATE benchmarks.

+Ax-Prover \cite{AxProver} is based on a general-purpose model with tools to interact with files, inspect and diagnose Lean code, and search relevant libraries in a ReAct \cite{react-paper} architecture where the agent can decide when to receive compiler feedback.
+This agent outperforms special-purpose provers and generalizes to multiple domains beyond competition math, showing the potential of using frontier LLMs in a simple iterative proof-development framework.
+We draw inspiration from these general ideas for this work.

-The current leader on the PutnamBench leaderboard is Aleph Prover \cite{logicalintelligence_aleph_prover}, but there are no scientific papers or technical reports that describe its agentic architecture in detail.
+Finally, the current leader on the PutnamBench leaderboard is Aleph Prover \cite{logicalintelligence_aleph_prover}, but there are no public papers or technical reports that describe its agentic architecture in detail.